 - 1. Catholic looked after children or previously looked after children (see note b.& c.). - 2.
 Catholic children who are considered to have an exceptional or compelling need that can only be met at St Anne's Catholic Primary School, supported by written evidence (see note k.). - 3.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Chertsey (see note h.).

-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal . - 4.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Chertsey (see note h.).
+Catholic children with a brother or sister (see note f.) at the school at the time of admission The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal . - 4.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Chertsey (see note h.).